 Soy is a great source of protein, as well as a host of other nutrients.
 There has been a great deal of debate around soy lately, especially involving its oestrogen content.
 With proper moderation, soy can be a great protein replacement, and it is packed with other nutrients, including vitamin K, calcium, and iron.

 Simple and Easy

 Join Our Mailing List

 Are you ready to get in shape?
 Join us and get the list of top 10 actions that support PERMANENT weight loss and make you look and feel better without being hungry in the process!

 #5.
 Wild Salmon

 First off, salmon is delicious!
 I could eat it every day.
 Moving past that, it also considers salmon a 'complete' protein and is a substantial source of all kinds of nutrients.
 Salmon contains vitamin D, A, B6, iron and more.

-Even better yet, eating salmon fish may help with heart health, improves blood lipids, cholesterol profile and even certain types of cancers!
-As well as plenty of protein, the pink flesh of salmon contains loads of omega 3 fatty acids that make it great for a range of things from eye health to reducing the risk of heart disease.
+Even better yet, eating salmon fish may help with heart health, improve blood lipids, cholesterol profile and even certain types of cancers!
+As well as plenty of protein, the pink flesh of salmon contains loads of omega-3 fatty acids that make it great for a range of things from eye health to reducing the risk of heart disease.

 One key dietary consideration for active people is their protein intake, because protein plays a vital role in building muscle.
 Eating a protein-rich diet can help you reach your weight loss goals.